Funded PhD Positions in Computational Privacy at Imperial College London (Department of Computing)

 About Imperial.
 Imperial College London, ranked 9th globally, is one of the top universities in the world.
 A full-time PhD at the South Kensington Campus takes 3-4 years, is fully funded and usually starts in October or January.
 Regarding Brexit, Imperial takes a proactive approach, fostering research collaboration globally and within Europe.
 Imperial President Alice Gast has made very clear that “Imperial is, and will remain, a European university” and will ensure that legislative changes to students’ right to work and freedom of movement will not impact their academic aspirations.

 Logistics.
-Imperial uses a centralised application system on which the full application (CV, research statement, transcripts, and names for 2 recommendation letters) needs to be submitted by the deadline (please select Dr. Yves-Alexandre de Montjoye as the “Proposed research supervisor”, Computing PGR as degree, and G5ZP as course code).
+Imperial uses a centralised application system on which the full application (CV, research statement, transcripts, and names for 2 recommendation letters) needs to be submitted by the deadline (Dec 15, 2024 the nearest).
+Please select Dr. Yves-Alexandre de Montjoye as the “Proposed research supervisor”, Computing PGR as degree, and G5ZP as course code.

 Interested candidates are, however, strongly encouraged to independently: